 You need a library card to use the Edinburgh reading rooms.
 This will also give you access to electronic publications that are only available through the Library.

-You can use Library Search to find details of printed collection material: the 'Library shelfmark' in our reference lists on these pages will speed up your search.
+You can use the main catalogue to find details of printed collection material: the 'Library shelfmark' in our reference lists on these pages will speed up your search.

 Our Manuscripts and Archive Collections catalogue gives information about items in the manuscript collections that we have featured in this section.